spang/handbook/Benefits and Perks/Responsible Vacation Policy.md

 - Friday After Thanksgiving (Fourth Friday of November)
 - Christmas (12/25)

-If a holiday falls on a weekend, HR will announce when the holiday is observed.
-If a holiday falls on a Tuesday or Thursday, HR will generally implement a four-day weekend since we know that everyone's gonna take off that gap day anyway.
+If a holiday falls on a weekend, the weekday before or after the holiday is generally observed.
+If a holiday falls on a Tuesday or Thursday, our offices may be closed for the day in between the holiday and the weekend.
+Each team should decide what needs to be accomplished during these holidays to ensure customers needs are met.